goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

   <html>
   <head>
-  <title>Welcome to ticket collector</title>
+  <title>Welcome to ticket collector!</title>
   </head>
   <body>

-  Welcome to ticket collector
+  Welcome to ticket collector!

   </body>
   </html>

 Now you can visit: http://localhost:8080/mycolector .
-It should display "Welcome to ticket collector" message.
+It should display "Welcome to ticket collector!" message.

 .. _tut1-conclusion: